jeanralphaviles/dump1090-docker/README.md

 ![Skyview](https://github.com/jeanralphaviles/dump1090-docker/raw/master/images/skyview.png)

-## Reporting live flight data to Flightaware with Piaware
+## Feeding live flight data to Flightaware

 ADS-B data from dump1090-docker can be
-[uploaded to Flightaware](https://flightaware.com/adsb) with the help of [docker-piaware](https://github.com/wnagele/docker-piaware).
+[fed to Flightaware](https://flightaware.com/adsb) with the help of [docker-piaware](https://github.com/wnagele/docker-piaware).

 First start dump1090-docker and then start docker-piaware.